 On one of our first days in Montreal, we headed off on a food tour around Old Montreal with Local Montreal Food Tours.
 If you read this blog regularly you’ll know I’m a massive fan of food tours.
 I find they’re a great way to get to know a new city, teaching you not only about the region’s cuisine, but also about the history, the architecture, the local people and more.

 Sparky and engaging guide Kim introduced us to some great spots in Old Montreal, including Crew Collective – a very grand bank that has been converted into a café and workspace, and Restaurant Taberna, which serves up a Portuguese take on the Quebec classic poutine.
-More about this in my food guide to Montreal, which is coming soon.
+More about this in my food guide to Montreal.

 Visit Notre-Dame Basilica